eZmaxinc/eZmax-SDK-csharp/docs/ObjectPermissionApi.md

 <a id="permissiondeleteobjectv1"></a>
 # **PermissionDeleteObjectV1**
-> PermissionDeleteObjectV1Response PermissionDeleteObjectV1 (int pkiPermissionID)
+> CommonResponse PermissionDeleteObjectV1 (int pkiPermissionID)

 Delete an existing Permission